microtrain/bootcamp/05-HTML/01-HTMLBasics.md

 ##### Summary

-In this exercise you leanred how to
+In this exercise you learned how to
-* build a baisc web page (HTML)
+* build a basic web page (HTML)
 * update a page title (HTML)
 * view local changes in a browser (Dev)